 Operations staff enters inspection data into eFACTS as per program guidance.

 Multi-media inspections are coordinated with other DEP programs whenever practical.
-The regional operations manager coordinates the multi-media inspection of facilities with their counterparts in the other programs participating in the inspection.
+The regional Operations Manager coordinates the multi-media inspection of facilities with their counterparts in the other programs participating in the inspection.

-The regional director may reduce inspection frequency for facilities that have implemented a comprehensive environmental management system that is certified by a third party (e.g. ISO 14001).
+The Regional Director may reduce inspection frequency for facilities that have implemented a comprehensive environmental management system that is certified by a third party (e.g. ISO 14001).

 Review of Information in Required Reports